 To determine which dog food is right for your pet, experts say you should talk to your dog’s veterinarian and consider the following:

-- Age Older dogs tend to burn fewer calories than puppies and normal adult dogs do.
+Older dogs tend to burn fewer calories than puppies, and normal adult dogs do.
 Therefore, nutritional needs differ based on age, says Dr. Katy J. Nelson, an emergency veterinarian in Alexandria, Va., who has worked on pet nutrition issues.
-In general, dogs are divided into the following age groups: puppies (0 to 12 months), adult dogs (1 to 7 years) and senior canines (7 years and older).
+In general, dogs are divided into the following age groups: puppies (0 to 12 months), adult dogs (1 to 7 years), and senior canines (7 years and older).

-- Weight Issues Overweight dogs tend to develop a variety of problems, such as joint disease, a higher risk of cancer and gastrointestinal problems, in addition to having a shorter life expectancy.
+Overweight dogs tend to develop a variety of problems, such as joint disease, a higher risk of cancer, and gastrointestinal issues, in addition to having a shorter life expectancy.
 To determine if your pup is overweight, Beaver suggests feeling its ribs.
 If you push through too much fat and cannot feel them easily, your dog could be overweight.
 Foods for overweight dogs often contain L-carnitine, a nutrient that helps the body turn fat into energy.

-- Activity level Dogs that get lengthy walks or do more strenuous exercise will burn more calories than couch potatoes, so you want a food that promotes good digestion and properly energizes your pet.
+Dogs that get lengthy walks or do more strenuous exercise will burn more calories than couch potatoes, so you want food that promotes good digestion and properly energizes your pet.

-- Unique issues Healthy digestion may be maintained by feeding your dog a food containing prebiotics, which stimulate the growth of “good” bacteria in the gut.
+Healthy digestion may be maintained by feeding your dog food containing prebiotics, stimulating the growth of “good” bacteria in the gut.
 Dog foods that reduce tartar buildup can help your pup maintain healthier teeth.
 Dry, flaky skin may be alleviated by foods that contain essential fatty acids.
-To prevent joint and mobility issues, try foods containing glucosamine, chondroitin sulfate and fish oil.
+To prevent joint and mobility issues, try foods containing glucosamine, chondroitin sulfate, and fish oil.
 Meanwhile, dog foods with novel proteins and carbohydrates are also available for canines.

 Article written by Author: Elizabeth Wasserman